Complete Guide: Password Protect WordPress (full site, categories, WooCommerce, and more)

-- Creating a completely private blog as part of a wider public website
+- Create a completely private blog as part of a wider public website

-- Protecting specific areas of a portfolio or an entire portfolio
+- Protect specific areas of a portfolio or an entire portfolio

-- Protecting product categories for WordPress e-commerce plugins such as Easy Digital Downloads
+- Protect product categories for WordPress e-commerce plugins such as Easy Digital Downloads

-- Password protecting events based on their category
+- Password protect events, based on their category

 Continue reading to learn how to password protect any area of a WordPress site.
 If you need to password protect a WooCommerce store, skip ahead to the next section.